Human Mass Balance Studies

 - The latter is often performed by combining several techniques, such as mass spectrometry, especially HRMS, NMR, and if necessary, enzyme incubation experiments with, for example, glucuronidases and/or sulfatases to aid identification of glucuronide or sulfate metabolites.

-After the metabolites are identified then individual patient samples are radio-quantitated followed by PK calculation of the unchanged drug and the individual metabolites to assess whether there are human-specific or disproportional human metabolites.
+After the metabolites are identified, individual patient samples are radio-quantitated followed by PK calculation of the unchanged drug and the individual metabolites to assess whether there are human-specific or disproportional human metabolites.

-QPS has extensive experience with Human Mass Balance Studies.
-We understand the complexities, particularly with respect to managing and conducting your human radiolabelled ADME studies.
+QPS has extensive experience with hAME sudies.
+We understand the complexities, particularly with respect to managing and conducting your radiolabeled hAME studies.
 We are committed to provide you with the following services.

 - Consultation and Preparation of Clinical Study Protocol; including determination of human radiation dosimetry estimates on the basis of recommendations by MIRD, ICRP and/or the Sponsor